Email to Print

 Interaction with other features

-Popups (account selection, confirmation, print scripts)
+User interactions (account selection, confirmation, print scripts)

 Hold/release queues allow jobs to be held in a queue and later released by a user.
 This can be used, for example, to require that users are physically at the device to collect their job ("secure print releaseSecure print release places print jobs in a holding state until the user authenticates and releases the job at the printer.
 This means sensitive print jobs will not sit uncollected on the printer.").